arangodb/docs/3.8/aql/execution-and-performance-optimizer.md

 - `remove-redundant-sorts`:
   will appear if multiple *SORT* statements can be merged into fewer sorts.

-- `remove-sort-rand`:
+- `remove-sort-rand-limit-1`:
-  will appear when a *SORT RAND()* expression is removed by moving the random iteration into an *EnumerateCollectionNode*.
-This optimizer rule is specific for the MMFiles storage engine.
+  will appear when a *SORT RAND() LIMIT 1* construct is removed by moving the random iteration into an *EnumerateCollectionNode*.

 - `remove-unnecessary-calculations`:
   will appear if *CalculationNode*s were removed from the query.
 The rule will